 - Robust – Site content should be varied enough that the content can be understood by assistive technologies and the content should continue to be updated based on new assistive technologies, as they evolve).

 The WCAG 2.1 standard organizes each individual guideline and success criteria into one of the 4 principles below.
 If one of the principles are not met, then a website is not truly accessible to all.
 Again, based on the type of website, the actual practical steps to take to make a website compliant will be different, however all accessible websites will need to succeed at each of these requirements.

 What are the WCAG Levels of Compliance and Standards?

-When the WCAG came up with the Accessibility standard, they based their success criteria on issues of access that were vital to people with disabilities and how much greater an problem was that accessibility issue for users with disability vs. non-disabled.
+When the WCAG came up with the Accessibility standard, they based their success criteria on issues of access that were vital to people with disabilities and how much greater a problem was that accessibility issues for users with a disability vs. non-disabled.
 This concept differentiates itself from websites that are inaccessible to everyone (a badly designed or broken website) vs. a website that works well for non-disabled users, but is inaccessible to those with a disability.